Mohamed-Mayallo/nest-angular-monorepo/README.md

 http://34.71.100.200/login
 ```

-Note: To be able to try the forgot password functionality, please use `1234` as a verification code.
+**NOTE: To be able to try the forgot password functionality, please use `1234` as a verification code.**

 ## Used tools